jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/gitlab-ci.md

     It is a must when implementing a [monorepo](https://en.wikipedia.org/wiki/Monorepo) strategy [like ours](https://gitlab.com/fluidattacks/product).
 1. [Highly versatile configurations](https://docs.gitlab.com/ee/ci/yaml/):
-    As every piece of sofware
+    As every piece of software
     usually has its own needs
     when it comes to
     building, testing and deploying,